kubernetes/community/contributors/devel/api_changes.md

   be set, it is acceptable to add a new option to the union if the [appropriate conventions](api-conventions.md#objects) were followed in the original object.
   Removing an option requires following the [deprecation process](https://kubernetes.io/docs/deprecation-policy/).

-* A single feature/property cannot be represented using multiple spec fields in the same API version simultaneously.
-Only one field can be populated in any resource at a time, and the client needs to be able to specify which field they expect to use (typically via API version), on both mutation and read.
-Old clients must continue to function properly while only manipulating the old field.
-New clients must be able to function properly while only manipulating the new field.

 * Changing any validation rules always has the potential of breaking some client, since it changes the assumptions about part of the API, similar to adding new enum values.
 Validation rules on spec fields can